Have you ever had a time in your life where you just felt stuck?

 - My goddaughter, Kylie, is my brother’s daughter.
 My godmother, Roxanne, is my dad’s sister.
 My entire life, I was told that I looked more like Aunt Roxanne than my mom, and ever since Kylie was born, everyone says that she looks more like me than her mother.

 - I have a weird obsession with names.
-(Let’s not get into that yet.)
+(I talk about it here.)

 - I took six years of French between high school and college, but I was in a dual language program in elementary school, so I also have six years of Spanish education.